Last Updated: March 2026

 Common Reasons for Rejection

 Insufficient financial proof.
-Your bank statements don’t show enough funds to cover your stay, or the money appeared recently (looks like it was temporarily deposited for the application).
+Bank statements don’t show enough funds, or money appeared recently (looks temporarily deposited for the application).

 Weak ties to home country.
 The embassy isn’t convinced you’ll return.
-This is the biggest factor for younger applicants, unemployed applicants, or those without property/family in their home country.
 Your cover letter and employment documents need to clearly demonstrate why you’ll come back.

 Incomplete documentation.
 A missing document can tank your application.
-Double-check the checklist from your specific embassy — requirements vary slightly.
+Double-check the checklist from your specific embassy.

 Inadequate travel insurance.
 Coverage below €30,000, a policy that doesn’t cover the full trip duration, or an insurer not recognized in Europe.